rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 > *System 1 does not keep track of alternatives that it rejects, or even of the fact that there were alternatives. - Kahneman, Daniel.
 Thinking, Fast and Slow*

-For the auto planner, we are creating a lightwieght process that plans only for familiar situations where the next steps are clear form previous experience such as...
+For the auto planner, we are creating a lightweight process that plans only for familiar situations where the next steps are clear form previous experience such as...

 - Driving a car in a familiar location.
 - Buying something in a familiar shop.